-Clubbed fingers occur when soft tissues at the fingertips become swollen and spongy.
-This straightens the natural curvature of the nail bed, causing a clubbed appearance.
+Clubbed fingers occur when soft tissues at the fingertips become enlarged, swollen, and spongy.
+This creates a clubbed appearance due to the straightening of the natural curvature of the nail.

 A person experiencing clubbing should see a doctor to look into the underlying cause and potentially treat it as soon as possible.

 Read on to learn more about what clubbed fingers are, their symptoms, common causes, diagnosis, and treatment.

 Some medical conditions

 These changes gradually straighten the natural dip where the finger meets the nail bed and